 Aside from saving on energy bills, there is the greater issue of doing your part to combat global warming.
 Steven Chu, former U.S. Secretary of Energy and a Nobel prize-winning scientist, has said that painting roofs white or another light color would help to reduce global warming by reflecting sunlight back into space—it would be like removing every vehicle from the planet for 11 years.

 Types of Roofs That Can Be Painted

 How Big Is Your Roof?

 White roof coating is pricey and typically purchased by mail order.
 Instead of square footage, roofers use a term called squares.
 A square equals one hundred square feet.

 For a house measuring 30 by 50 feet (on the ground), you have approximately 15 ground-level roofing squares.
 Translating this to a roof-level figure will give you 20 squares of roofing shingles.
 The number is bigger because of the roof pitch, or slope.
-Twenty squares is 2,000 square feet of roofing shingles you need to paint.
+Twenty squares are 2,000 square feet of roofing shingles you need to paint.

 Which Paint Should You Choose?